mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 * **Confidential**: information intended for internal use only.
 If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensitive data)*;

 * **Secret**: information intended for restricted use, i.e. only certain members of your organization should be able to access and modify it.
-If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals. *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, and employee records)*
+If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals. *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, and employee records)*;

 * **Top Secret**: information intended for mission-critical use, such as supporting strategic business processes.
 If destroyed or compromised, this type of data can have a catastrophic impact on your organization or its individuals. *(e.g. privileged credentials, customer personal data, credit card, and financial account numbers, health protected information, social security numbers, and intellectual property)*